kristinemlarson/gnssrefl/tests/use_cases/usecase_p041.md

 The p041 antenna is ~2 meters tall and is located at Marshall Mesa, Colorado.
 The site is relatively planar and free of obstructions.
 Since October 2018 the site has recorded multi-GNSS signals.
-Marshall Mesa has been featured in multiple publications:
+Marshall Mesa has been featured in multiple publications on GNSS-IR:

 * [Soil Moisture](https://www.kristinelarson.net/wp-content/uploads/2015/10/larson_soil_grl2008.pdf)